Conditions Affecting the External Eye

 - Varicella zoster.
 This causes a widespread vesicular rash, primarily affecting the head neck and trunk.
 The eyelids (including the lining conjunctiva) can be affected by this itchy rash.
 Cool compresses and, occasionally, artificial tears can help.
 Reactivation of the virus gives rise to shingles (see next bullet point).

 - Herpes zoster ophthalmicus.
 Shingles occurring in the first division of the trigeminal nerve gives rise to the characteristic unilateral maculopapular rash, often associated with marked pain and systemic malaise (may last up to one week prior to the development of the rash) and typically occurs in the older patient population.
 The eyelid, conjunctiva, episclera, sclera, cornea and anterior chamber may all be involved.
 (Cutaneous involvement of the tip of the nose suggests an increased likelihood of ocular complications, as this area is served by the first division of the nerve: this is called Hutchinson's sign.)
 Treatment is with systemic antivirals (eg, famciclovir 750 mg od for 7-10 days).
 Management of the lid involves cool compresses and topical lubrication (topical antibiotics are used for secondary infections.)
-Patients should be reviewed by an ophthalmologist with a slit lamp the same day to rule out globe involvement - see separate Shingles and Shingles Vaccination article.
+Patients should be reviewed by an ophthalmologist with a slit lamp the same day to rule out globe involvement - see the separate Shingles (Causes, Symptoms, and Treatment) article.

 - Herpes simplex.
-Primary infection is usually not clinically apparent unless occurring in the neonate (see separate Ophthalmia Neonatorum article) or when associated with atopic dermatitis or immunodeficiency.
+Primary infection is usually not clinically apparent unless occurring in the neonate (see the separate Ophthalmia Neonatorum article) or when associated with atopic dermatitis or immunodeficiency.
 Secondary infection frequently manifests itself as a dendritic corneal ulcer which needs to be further assessed in the Eye Unit to rule out deep structure involvement.
 Simple lid involvement in the absence of any deeper manifestation may be treated symptomatically with cool compresses ± antibiotic ointment to prevent secondary vesicle infection.
 Secondary disease is also managed with oral aciclovir (200 mg-400 mg five times a day for 7-14 days).

 - Impetigo.
 This superficial skin infection, caused by Staphylococcus aureus and Streptococcus pyogenes, most commonly occurs in children, and the lids may become involved where there is facial infection.
 Treatment involves both topical antibiotics and systemic flucloxacillin or erythromycin.